Todd Worrell: 1987 playoffs

 Winners of the NL East in 1987, the Cardinals faced the San Francisco Giants, whom Worrell had posted a 7.36 ERA against, in the NLCS.
 Worrell entered Game 1 in relief of Mathews with one out on the eighth and a runner on first with the Cardinals leading 5–2.
 He got one out but gave up an RBI double to Candy Maldonado and left the bases loaded before getting replaced by Dayley, who finished the game without letting any more runs score to earn the save.
-He gave up one run in the final three innings of Game 3, earning the save in a 6–5 Cardinal victory.
+Worrell gave up one run in the final three innings of Game 3, earning the save in a 6–5 Cardinal victory.
 In Game 6, Worrell relieved Tudor with one out in the eighth and the Cardinals leading 1–0.
 He got the last two outs of the inning and the first out of the ninth, then was replaced by Dayley because a left-hander was due up.
 Thinking he might want to use Worrell later on if right-handed hitters came up later, Cardinals manager Whitey Herzog left Worrell in the game, moving him to right field.
 He spent the rest of the game there, as Dayley retired both of the hitters he faced.

 The Cardinals won the NLCS in seven games, earning a trip to the 1987 World Series, where they faced the Minnesota Twins.
 Worrell pitched 2/3 of an inning in an 8–4 Game 2 loss, then threw two scoreless innings to earn the save in Game 3.
 He entered Game 5 in the eighth inning with two outs and the Cardinals up 4–0 but runners on first and second.
 Worrell gave up a triple to Gary Gaetti that scored both of the runners, but he got Tom Brunansky to fly out to end the inning, then threw a scoreless ninth to earn the save.
 In Game 7, Worrell entered in the sixth with the game tied at two, no outs, and runners on first and second.
 He retired two of the first three hitters he faced, but Roy Smalley walked to load the bases.
-Then, Greg Gagne hit a sharp ground ball and beat the throw to first base for an RBI single that gave the Twins the lead.
+Greg Gagne then hit a sharp ground ball and beat the throw to first base for an RBI single that gave the Twins the lead.
 That run was not charged to Worrell, but he did allow another run in the eighth as the Twins won 4–2, clinching a World Series championship for Minnesota.